 If there’s one thing I know about raising money for your fashion brand, is that serious planning is an absolute must.
 So let’s break down the 3 options for raising money for your fashion brand.

-Friends + Family
+Friends and Family or Loans

 If you are in the fortunate position to have friends and/or family who can lend you money to launch or grow your dream, then you owe it to them to be as professional as possible.
 That means, don’t just ask for money, create a plan.